eXist-db/existdb-login/README.md

 login.xql work.

 In this app a barebone controller is used that shows how to setup restricted pages.
-There's a public and a restricuted page.
+There's a public and a restricted page.
 The public page (index.html) can be visited by any person without logging into the database.

 The restricted page however requires that a user is in the 'dba' group.
 You can login by using a link on